GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **<ins>2020 - 2024</ins>    SpaceSUITE -  SPACE downstream Skills development and User uptake through Innovative Curricula in Training and Education _(European Commission –  Erasmus+ Sector Skills Alliances)_-
 Senior Researcher:**   Provision of skills intelligence and design of skills strategy for the space downstream sectors

-**<ins>2020 - 2024</ins>   DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
+**<ins>2012 - 2014</ins>   SmeSpire -  A European Community of SMEs built on Environmental Digital Content and Languages _(European Commission –   FP7 Support Action)_ -**
-**Senior researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities
+**Researcher:** Design and implementation of a study on the European Geo-ICT sector, training activities on SDI/INSPIRE and e-government

-**<ins>2020 - 2024</ins>   Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_ -
+**<ins>2007 - 2011</ins>   SPATIALIST - SDI for Public Sector Innovation _(Flemish Government - IWT)_ -
-SDI Policy Expert:**   Development of the licensing model and business model of the NSDI of Georgia
+Junior Researcher:**   Analysis of coordination instruments and mechanisms, research design, data collection via surveys and in-depth interviews

 More information about these [**research and innovation projects**](https://gvancauwenberghe.github.io/projects).